Traffic Playgrounds and Playspaces

 Each playground looks like a small version of our city's streets.
 There are travel lanes, crosswalks, stop signs, and places to visit like parks, businesses, schools, and neighborhoods.
 They are great for scooters, bicycles, wheelchairs or feet.
 We invite you and your family to be creative in how you use them!

-These temporary play places can be located within school grounds and church parking lots, or other spaces not getting as much use during COVID-19 due to physical distancing requirements.
-Tualatin Hills Park and Recreation District has supplied our first location at Greenway Park off Fanno Creek Trail.
+These temporary play places can be located within school grounds and church parking lots, or other spaces.
+Tualatin Hills Park and Recreation District has supplied our newest location at Channing Heights Park.
 Map

 Traffic playground activity ideas